 Other Reliable Floor Slip Test Methods

-Other reliable slip test devices exist besides the pendulum, although the pendulum is the most widely used and accepted around the world, and the other DCOF testers have a much more limited use.
+Other reliable DCOF slip tests exist besides the pendulum DCOF test, although the pendulum is the most widely used and accepted around the world, and the other DCOF testers have a much more limited use.

 The BOT-3000E instrument includes many electronic features that help in validating a test such as recording the last date of calibration and taking a photo of the area being tested automatically.
 Here you can view a video demonstration of the BOT-3000E.
 As a monitoring device, tests are made with the pendulum, then the BOT-3000E.
 The building owner can then make sure, with regular testing with the BOT-3000E, that the floors are maintaining their slip resistance over time, and after routine maintenance, with an easy-to-use instrument, such as the BOT-3000E.
 Again, the BOT-3000E is not for assessing safety, but can be used in conjunction with the pendulum DCOF tester to monitor changes in slip resistance.

 Static friction is applicable to a pedestrian who is standing still on a floor.
 A floor that is slip resistant will be non-slip for someone who is in motion across the floor.
 Static coefficient of friction slip testing has therefore been proven to be irrelevant, especially in the wet condition.
 Anyone who has ever, or continues to sell static coefficient of friction (SCOF) testing as a valid way of assessing the actual slip resistance of a wet floor is either profoundly incompetent in the field of floor slip resistance testing, or they have been or are presently purposefully misleading their clients for a quick buck.
-Both the BOT-3000E and the Tortus (see below) are capable of making a lot more slip tests than the pendulum per hour, which makes those instruments valuable for making lots of tests on a large floor fairly quickly to see if slip resistance varies in different areas of the floor.
+Both the BOT-3000E and the Tortus (see below) are capable of making a lot more slip tests than the British pendulum tester per hour, which makes those instruments valuable for making lots of tests on a large floor fairly quickly to see if slip resistance varies in different areas of the floor.

-The Tortus digital slip tester has been endorsed by the Ceramic Tile Institute of America (CTIOA) since 2001 as a secondary standard, with the pendulum being the primary standard test device for assessing real-world floor slip resistance, or coefficient of friction (COF).
+The Tortus digital slip tester (tribometer) has been endorsed by the Ceramic Tile Institute of America (CTIOA) since 2001 as a secondary standard, with the pendulum test being the primary standard test device for assessing real-world floor slip resistance, or coefficient of friction (COF).
 One advantage of the Tortus over the pendulum is that it can perform many slip tests in a short period of time, dry and wet.
 The CTIOA method as well as the Australian standard AS4586-2013 have endorsed a minimum dynamic coefficient of friction for level floors of 0.50 using the Tortus slip resistance test using hard FourS (standard shoe sole simulating) rubber.
 Here you can find a Tortus video demonstration.